JanCieslak/projects/readme.md

 ## Projects

-### Website
+### Golang + WASM

-Website is using a framework called Hugo.
-TODO: ...
+- Include wasm_exec.js only if golang wasm is used

-zig version = 0.11.0-dev.2563+35f9c8444
+- keep wasm files organized

-TODO:
+- prepare a scripts that would build wasm and put it in the right folder (with replace)

-- Pass multiple arguments into wasm programs (generic solution - any number of args of any type)
+  - not os based (no powershell, bash, etc.)

 ### Zig + WASM

 Zig + WASM based on Golang approach of interacting with website through WASM

-TODO:
+- Pass multiple arguments into wasm programs (generic solution - any number of args of any type)
 - Start making physics engine with CanvasRenderer
 - General code refactor (TODOs, Shader, GLRenderer, etc.)
   - WebGL module